jarlsondre/trainingdiary-react/README.md

 # TrainingDiary frontend

 This is the frontend part of the TrainingDiary app.
 It is coded in React with Typescript and uses Redux.
+It fetches the data from my backend that is currently not open, but probably will be.
+The frontend (i.e. this repo) is hosted on Netflify and the backend is hosted on a DigitalOcean server.

 ## Problems/bugs

 The following is a list of known problems/bugs that affect the website:

-- When you don't select an exercise, the default value for an exercise is the squat, but the menu actually shows the first item alphabetically.
-This changes on update, but if you want to actually log the first exercise alphabetically, then you have to select a different exercise and then go back to the first one.
+- Currently unknown

 ## Ideas

 The following is a list of ideas that might or might not be implemented:

-- Add comment to each exercise
 - Add exercise type (cardio, bodyweight, barbell, dumbbell)
 - Add personal exercises
 - Add total volume of session